 The absorber toward J159 at $z=5.91$ shows [C/O] $=0.20$, [Si/O] $=0.55$ (labeled $c$), and no evidence of high-ionization absorption.
-These abundance ratios are best explained by contributions from Pop~III SNe or hypernovae.
+These abundance ratios are best explained by contributions from Population~III SNe or hypernovae.
 The absorber toward J1030 at $z=6.07$ ([C/O] $=-0.38$, [Si/O] $=0.65$, labeled $e$) also show no high-ionization absorption.
 The relative abundances in these two predominantly neutral systems are therefore quite robust.
-Interestingly, the J1030 system is not reproduced by any single Pop~II or Pop~III model, suggesting that it may have experienced multiple enrichment episodes, producing unusually high [Si/O] coupled with low [C/O].
+Interestingly, the J1030 system is not reproduced by any single Population~II or Population~III model, suggesting that it may have experienced multiple enrichment episodes, producing unusually high [Si/O] coupled with low [C/O].

 Two cases require special mention.
 The absorber toward J0100 at $z=5.94$ shows [C/O] $\geq0.42$ and [Si/O] $\geq0.67$ (labeled $a$), with strong \civ\ and \siiv\ absorption.
-Since these are lower limits, ionization corrections (for carbon and silicon) would push this system further upward, strengthening the case for Pop III contributions.
-This observation is best explained by contribution from Pop III hypernovae models.
+Since these are lower limits, ionization corrections (for carbon and silicon) would push this system further upward, strengthening the case for Population~III contributions.
+This observation is best explained by contribution from Population~III hypernovae models.
 The J1148 absorber at $z=6.01$ shows [C/O] $\geq0.02$ and [Si/O] $\geq0.20$ (labeled $b$), again with high-ionization lines; correcting for ionization would shift it diagonally upward in the diagram.
-Taken together, four of the five galaxy-associated absorbers show relative abundances that cannot be explained by Pop II models alone, pointing instead to significant enrichment from Pop III supernovae or hypernovae.
+Taken together, four of the five galaxy-associated absorbers show relative abundances that cannot be explained by Population~II models alone, pointing instead to significant enrichment from Population~III supernovae or hypernovae.

-Thus, most galaxy-associated \oi\ systems carry signatures of Pop III enrichment.
-These results suggest that \oi\ systems tracing galaxy overdensities at $z\sim6$ carry chemical signatures of Population~III enrichment, likely from multiple supernova events rather than a single explosion.
-The elevated [Si/O] and [C/O] ratios in these environments imply that [\oiii]-emitting galaxies at this epoch may retain significant Pop~III contributions, and that metal-line absorbers around such overdensities provide a powerful probe of the first generations of stars.
+Thus, most galaxy-associated \oi\ systems carry signatures of Population~III enrichment.
+These results suggest that \oi\ systems tracing galaxy overdensities at $z\sim6$ carry chemical signatures of Population~III enrichment, likely from multiple supernovae events rather than a single explosion.
+The elevated [Si/O] and [C/O] ratios in these environments imply that [\oiii]-emitting galaxies at this epoch may retain significant Population~III contributions, and that metal-line absorbers around such overdensities provide a powerful probe of the first generations of stars.